kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 `tipue` is a reference to our core Tipue plugin code that was defined in the `paths` object.
 It's not AMD-compliant so it's shimmed in.

-`deps` informs our code that it needs jQuery to do work properly. `exports`, a core [Node.js](http://nodejs.org/ "Learn more about Node.js") concept, properly exposes these files to the core RequireJS code so it can treat it as a dependency based on the AMD spec.
+`deps` tells RequireJS that the shimmed-in file needs jQuery to work properly. `exports`, a core [Node.js](http://nodejs.org/ "Learn more about Node.js") concept, properly exposes the shimmed-in file to the core RequireJS code so it can treat it as a dependency based on the AMD spec.

-The other two shimmed-in files have no jQuery code inside them so they can skip this step.

 Both the `tipueset` and `tipuesetContent` listed in `paths` are also not AMD-compliant; however, they're not executing code like `tipue` is.
-They're just adding support to the core Tipue plugin code so it can do it's job, so there's no need to shim them.
+They're just adding support to the core Tipue plugin code so it can do its job, so there's no need to shim them.

-jQuery doesn't need to be shimmed in as well.
+jQuery also doesn't need to be shimmed in.
 This is because we're using version 1.10.2 and [jQuery has been AMD-compliant since version 1.7](http://requirejs.org/docs/whyamd.html#amdtoday "View JS libraries and frameworks that are AMD-compliant").

 Now that are configs are set, we need to create the code that runs our Tipue search functionality.
 This goes into the `search.js` file that we referred to earlier in our `deps` array and looks like this: